 Much effort has been put into the Ware Board of Health over many years to ensure a highly functioning and effective Board and department.
 Public input on key matters is sought and given due consideration.
 Members and staff are kept updated and educated on emerging issues.
 Procedures, policies and forms have been developed for all program areas.
 Accurate records are maintained.
 Clear channels of authority and lines of responsibility are firmly in place with the appropriate checks and balances.
 There are established protocols for the selection of qualified and credentialed key personnel, as well as annual performance evaluations.

 The Ware Board of Health is a member of the Quabbin Health District.
-In 1980, Town Meeting voted to create the District under MGL C 11, sec 27A.
-And join as a founding member town.
-Ware, Belchertown, and Pelham share personnel and the operating costs.
+In 1980, Town Meeting voted to create the District under MGL C 11, sec 27A and join as a founding member town.
+Ware, Belchertown, and Pelham share personnel and operating costs.

-The Quabbin Health District is regarded state-wide as an prime example of effectiveness of health department regionalization at reducing cost while providing professional level of services and qualified personnel.
+The Quabbin Health District is regarded state-wide as a prime example of effectiveness of health department regionalization at reducing costs while providing professional level of services and qualified personnel.